-The trading market for our common stock will be influenced by the research and reports that industry or securities analysts publish about us or our business.
+The research and reports that industry or securities analysts publish about us or our business will influence the trading market for our common stock.
 Our research coverage by industry and financial analysts is currently limited.
 Even if our analyst coverage increases, if one or more of the analysts who cover us downgrade our stock, our stock price would likely decline.
 If one or more of these analysts cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our stock price or trading volume to decline.